oneapi-src/oneAPI-samples/DirectProgramming/C++/CompilerInfrastructure/guided_matmul_opt_report/README.md

   matvec(size1,size2,a,b,x);
 #endif
 ```
-The `NOFUNCCALL` .....

-TODO: Add highlevel description of DNOFUNCALL in the source - what it does, why this is potentially beneficial, describing that this sample focuses on the inline func

-TODO: Note that more pronounced performance gains can be seen when using specific hardware such as AVX or AVX512.

 >**Note**: For comprehensive information about oneAPI programming, refer to the *[Intel® oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide)*.
 (Use search or the table of contents to find relevant information quickly.)